Mandalay (poem): Impact

 According to Selth, Mandalay had a significant impact on popular Western perception of Burma and the far East.
 It was well known in Britain, America, and the English-speaking colonies of the British Empire.
 The poem was widely adapted and imitated in verse and in music, and the musical settings appeared in several films.
-The ballad style "lent itself easily to parody and adaption", resulting in half-a-dozen soldiers' songs, starting as early as the 1896–1896 campaign in Sudan:
+The ballad style "lent itself easily to parody and adaption", resulting in half-a-dozen soldiers' songs, starting as early as the 1896 campaign in Sudan:

 Selth noted that the poem's name became commercially valuable; some 30 books have titles based directly on the poem, with names such as The Road from Mandalay and Red Roads to Mandalay.
 In 1907, H. J. Heinz produced a suitably spicy "Mandalay Sauce", while a rum and fruit juice cocktail was named "A Night in Old Mandalay".

 In music

 Kipling's text was adapted by Oley Speaks for what became his best-known song "On the Road to Mandalay", which was popularized by Peter Dawson.
-Speaks sets the poem to music in 4/4 time, marked Alla Marcia; the key is E-flat major.
+Speaks sets the poem to music in 4/4 time, marked Alla Marcia; the key is B♭, with the refrain in major and the verses in minor.
 This version largely replaced six earlier musical settings of Mandalay (by Gerard Cobb (1892), Arthur Thayer (1892), Henry Trevannion (1898), Walter Damrosch (1898), Walter Hedgcock (1899), and Arthur Whiting (1900); Percy Grainger composed another in 1898, but did not publish it).
 The total number of settings is now at least 24, spanning jazz, ragtime, swing, pop, folk, and country music; most of them use only the first two and the last two stanzas, with the chorus.
 Versions also exist in French, Danish, German, and Russian.

 Arranged and conducted by Billy May, Speaks's setting appears in Frank Sinatra's album Come Fly with Me.
 Kipling's daughter and heiress objected to this version, which turned Kipling's Burma girl into a Burma broad, the temple-bells into crazy bells, and the man, who east of Suez can raise a thirst, into a cat.
 Sinatra sang the song in Australia in 1959 and relayed the story of the Kipling family's objections to the song.

 Bertolt Brecht referred to Kipling's poem in his Mandalay Song, which was set to music by Kurt Weill for Happy End and Rise and Fall of the City of Mahagonny.